Microbiome

 More Information

-UK registered organisations, in collaboration with Canadian organisations, can apply for a share of up to £6.5m for plant-based protein projects.
+UK registered organisations can apply for a share of up to £25m for game-changing R&D that can significantly impact the UK economy.

 More Information